Steve Weeks: International career

 Weeks represented Canada at the 1985 World Ice Hockey Championships held in Prague, Czechoslovakia.
 In five games, Weeks had a 3–1–1 record with a 2.04 GAA, helping Canada win the silver medal.

 Coaching career

 Hartford Whalers/Carolina Hurricanes

-Weeks became the Whalers goaltending consultant following his retirement on February 20, 1993.
-Weeks remained in the organization until 2001, mostly as a goaltending coach, however, he was an assistant coach for the club in 1996–97.
+Weeks became the Whalers goaltending consultant following his retirement in 1993.
+Weeks remained in the organization until 2001, mostly as a goaltending coach and scout.
+However, he was an assistant coach for the Whalers in their final season in 1996–97.

 Atlanta Thrashers

-Weeks was an assistant coach with the Atlanta Thrashers from 2001–2010.
+Weeks was an assistant coach with the Atlanta Thrashers from 2001 to 2010.
 He was originally hired by the Thrashers on June 26, 2001, as an assistant to head coach Curt Fraser.
-During his tenure with the club, the Thrashers earned their first ever playoff berth in 2007.
+After Fraser was let go on December 29, 2002, Weeks stayed on as an assistant to interim coach Don Waddell.
+He remained with the club as an assistant with head coaches Bob Hartley, who was hired in January 2003 and let go in October 2007, Waddell again as an interim coach for the rest of the 2007–08 season and John Anderson beginning in 2008.
+Weeks was let go when Anderson was fired on April 14, 2010.

 Chicago Blackhawks

-Weeks became the Blackhawks goaltending coach on August 12, 2013.
+Weeks became the Chicago Blackhawks goaltending coach on August 12, 2013, replacing Stéphane Waite who departed for the Montreal Canadiens.
+His was fired by the Blackhawks on June 27, 2014.
+He was replaced by Jimmy Waite, a former goaltender of the Blackhawks who returned to the club.

 Personal life

-Weeks currently has three children, one of whom who is now married, living in Florida.
-He has two brothers and one sister, three nephews and three nieces from his siblings, all living in Canada.
+Weeks was inducted in the Northern Michigan University's hall of fame in 1990.